 According to NASA, the MMRTG aboard Perseverance is only about 25 inches in diameter, 26 inches long, and it weights about 99 pounds.
 The system also includes two lithium-ion rechargeable batteries to meet peak demands of rover activities when demand temporarily exceeds the MMRTG’s steady electrical output levels.

 The next MMRTG will power the Dragonfly rotorcraft lander mission to explore Saturn’s largest moon, Titan.
 Dragonfly is scheduled to launch in 2026.
 Since solar energy is not a viable option in Titan’s hazy atmosphere, the MMRTG is expected to play a major role in supplying power to the spacecraft, the DOE said.
 INL will likely fuel and test that power source.

 INL said its Space Nuclear Power and Isotopes Systems group is also “getting more involved in space reactors for both nuclear thermal propulsion and fission surface power applications.”

 “Perseverance paves the way for new science and technological discoveries,” said Jim Reuter, the associate administrator for NASA’s Space Technology Mission Directorate (STMD).
 “The knowledge and capabilities we gain from this mission will help prepare us for human missions on Mars as early as the 2030s.
 Technology will drive that exploration.”

-Updated (Feb.
-18, 2021): Adds details about the MMRTG system design, development, testing, and production, which was completed by Teledyne Energy Systems.
+This post was first published on July 30, 2020, and was updated Feb.
+18, 2021, adding details about the MMRTG system design, development, testing, and production, which was completed by Teledyne Energy Systems.